PrestaShop/prestashop.github.io/news/_posts/2021-01-18-all-you-need-to-know-about-built-in-modules.md

 We are not talking about "native modules" here, as the definition of a native module is a bit more complicated.
 Indeed, some native modules are present in the installation zip, some are pre-installed and some others are not.
 So, to make it easier, we have chosen to talk about built-in modules in this article.

 To know more about native modules, you can check the [documentation](https://devdocs.prestashop.com/1.7/development/native-modules/).

+### New native modules distribution

+Following an opinion poll carried out through the [User Club](https://www.prestashop.com/en/club) and the usage studied along with the project's maintainers, we made the decision to redefine the current native modules distribution.
+Some have not been updated for years, some did not work with PrestaShop 1.7, and others could be merged into a single module, this is why a small number of modules have just been archived.
+It means that they are still available on GitHub (although they have been removed from the organization) but the Core team no longer maintains them.
+You still can fork it if you need it for your shop.

 ## What are these modules made for?